cheng2zhang/tempering/prog/NAMD/README.thstat.md

  1. The correction of the velocity-scaling problem (due to Justin) after temperature transitions in adaptive tempering.
  2. Fixing (hopefully) the one-step mismatch problem in Sequencer.C and Controller.C.
  3. Fixing the bin index overflow problem (due to Justin) in adaptTempUpdate() in Controller.C.
+ 4. Properly overwriting (instead of appending) the restart file (due to Justin).
- 4. Disabling the code for the ad hoc adaptTempRandom scheme, which lacks theoretically foundation.
+ 5. Disabling the code for the ad hoc adaptTempRandom scheme, which lacks theoretically foundation.
- 5. Issuing a warning for using adaptive tempering with the original velocity rescaling, which does not rigorously sample the Boltzmann distribution.
+ 6. Issuing a warning for using adaptive tempering with the original velocity rescaling, which does not rigorously sample the Boltzmann distribution.
- 6. Integrating the Langevin-style velocity-rescaling thermostat and Nose-Hoover thermostat.
+ 7. Integrating the Langevin-style velocity-rescaling thermostat and Nose-Hoover thermostat.
- 7. Adaptively rescaling the velocity to approach an asymptotic microcanonical ensemble.
+ 8. Adaptively rescaling the velocity to approach an asymptotic microcanonical ensemble.
- 8. Monitoring the distribution of the (reduced) kinetic energy.
+ 9. Monitoring the distribution of the (reduced) kinetic energy.

 #### Velocity-scaling after temperature transition